apache/commons-rng/commons-rng-examples/examples-jpms/jpms-app/README.md

 Documentation
 -------------

-More information can be found on the [Apache Commons RNG Integration homepage](https://commons.apache.org/proper/commons-rng).
+More information can be found on the [JPMS module example (application) homepage](https://commons.apache.org/proper/commons-rng).
 The [JavaDoc](https://commons.apache.org/proper/commons-rng/javadocs/api-release) can be browsed.
-Questions related to the usage of Apache Commons RNG Integration should be posted to the [user mailing list][ml].
+Questions related to the usage of JPMS module example (application) should be posted to the [user mailing list][ml].

 Where can I get the latest release?
 -----------------------------------